 When quadcopters, or drones, first hit the scene it seemed to be a temporary trendy tech toy, but as the time goes by, the drone technology improves making it more affordable to the masses and gaining more fans that expect new trends for this technological wonders.

 Some people has added an amazing twist to drones, those speed lovers have created FPV quadcopter racing a new kind of eSport , and an exciting recreational use for drone technology that consisting in completing a set course at the fastest speed possible.
-According to Best RC Quadcopters, this eSport finds teams battling it out in an arena adorned with brightly lit neon gates and flags in quest for air superiority.
+This eSport finds teams battling it out in an arena adorned with brightly lit neon gates and flags in quest for air superiority.
 The pilots of the drone wear video goggles showing images from the camera of the drone and it give the perception of being in the drone.

 Why is Quadcopter Racing So Hot Right Now?